5 Pieces of Life Coach Advice for Personal Development in Life After Lockdown

 Without the time and energy prison of a job, is this an opportunity to finally explore launching your own idea?

-With or without children to home school, having a daily routine helps us maintain control and a sense of security over how life unfolds.
+With or without children, having a daily routine helps us maintain control and a sense of security over how life unfolds.
 Many studies reveal a daily routine significantly lowers feelings of stress, worry and anxiety, which in turn reduces an excess of cortisol, the stress hormone, in your body.
+A good routine boosts self resilience and mental health.

-A routine sets up healthy habits such as simple exercise and includes time for creativity and relaxation.
+A good routine also sets up healthy habits such as simple exercise and includes time for creativity and relaxation.

 This morning routine takes thirty minutes: